bharat-tiwari/OurTechJournal/angular4/angular-vs-react.md

 For Dependency injection, you use ES6 compilers like Babel or Typescript in React to inject/import external modules in your components.

 With ngRx, you can implement Redux in Angular
-WIth MobX, you can implement Observables in React
+With MobX, you can implement Observables in React